oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/image-creation/_index.md

 If you do not specify a WDT model YAML file in an image, then the model YAML file alternately can be supplied dynamically using a Kubernetes ConfigMap that is referenced by your Domain field.
-We provide an example of using a model ConfigMap later in this sample.

 Here are the steps for creating the image: